Syria Islamists fight al Qaeda allies in Raqqa

 In Syria, other Islamist groups have sought to take advantage of resentment among local people at efforts by the ISIL to impose radical interpretations of Islamic law and social practices in areas they control.

-Syrian fighters from the Islamist factions Ahrar al-Sham and the Nusra Front, another al Qaeda affiliate, have surrounded the main ISIL base in central Raqqa, activists said.
+Syrian fighters from Islamist factions Ahrar al-Sham and the Nusra Front, another al Qaeda affiliate, had surrounded the main ISIL base in central Raqqa, activists said.

-Speaking by satellite phone from Raqqa, 400 km (250 miles) northeast of Damascus, activist Mohammad Izzedin said he could hear gunfire from many places.
+Speaking by satellite phone from the city, 400 km (250 miles) northeast of Damascus, activist Mohammad Izzedin said he could hear gunfire from many places.

-An official from Ahrar al-Sham played down suggestions that many ISIL fighters had pulled out into the countryside.
-He said ISIL men were still manning roadblocks around Raqqa.
+An official from Ahrar al-Sham played down suggestions that many ISIL fighters had pulled out into the countryside, saying that ISIL men were still manning roadblocks around the city.

-Fighting between the ISIL and its Islamist rivals was also reported in the province of Deir al-Zor near Iraq.
-Activists said the ISIL had evacuated positions on a main highway there along the Euphrates and had pulled out of a district in the city of Deir al-Zor, the provincial capital.

 To the west, near the Turkish border, the ISIL has ceded ground to rival Islamists and the Western-backed Free Syrian Army.
-Raqqa, the only Syrian provincial capital to fall to rebels, was seized by Islamists from various groups last March.
+Raqqa, the only provincial capital to fall to rebels, was captured by Islamists from various groups in March last year.

 A video posted on the Internet on Sunday showed several men, identifying themselves as anti-Assad rebels, who said they had been freed from a jail run by the ISIL in Raqqa.
 Activists said the group had held as many as 50 people who were now free.